michaelmosmann/silk/userguide/intro.md

 ### Adapt an Application to slightly Different Setups/Configurations
 Often the same application is sold to customers in slightly different configurations depending on the customer's needs.
 Sometimes there is a fix set of _editions_ a customer could chose from.
-Such kind of requirements we can model with ease using `Editon`s.
+Such kind of requirements we can model with ease using `Edition`s.

 They allow to decide on a _per class_ base what `Bundle`s and `Module`s to include in an edition.
 The bundles itself do not contain any conditions like `if-else` blocks or such.
 Instead the `Edition` is passed as an argument to the bootstrapping process:
 {% highlight java %}
-Injector injector = Bootstrap.injector( RootBundle.class, edition );
+Injector injector = Bootstrap.injector( RootBundle.class, Globals.STANDARD.edition( edition ) );
 {% endhighlight %}
 A simple edition that _contains_ the core of your application based on the packages could look like this:
 {% highlight java %}
-Edition core = Bootstrap.edition(Packages.packageAndSubPackagesOf(CoreBundle.class));
+Edition core = Globals.edition(Packages.packageAndSubPackagesOf(CoreBundle.class));
 Injector injector = Bootstrap.injector( RootBundle.class, core );
 {% endhighlight %}
 The conditions that control if you want an edition or not are in one place where you bootstrap your `Injector`.